AlexMarvelo/ciklum-officespace/README.md

 Final project for Ciklum JS Internship

 This is a full-stack application based on [MEAN stack](http://mean.io/).
-It can fetch data from local database (there are only 3 'World War Z' films).
-If there are no results from local base, it uses [remote database](http://www.omdbapi.com/).
-Fetching data is available only after authorization via email and password.
-User can add/remove movies to favourites list and add comments on single movie page.
-User can delete only his own comments.

-Application deployed on [Heroku server]().
+Application deployed on [Heroku server](http://ciklumspace.herokuapp.com/floor/floor19).
 Database is deployed using [mLab](https://mlab.com).

 ---